jondeleon760/MSDS422-Practical-ML/README.md

 # MSDS422-Practical-ML

-All of these projects in this repositary were created for my Master's in Data Science course Practical Machine Learning at Northwestern University.
-This repository contains jupyter notebooks where I participated in Kaggle competitions.
+All of these projects in this repository were created for my Master's in Data Science course Practical Machine Learning at Northwestern University.
+This repository contains jupyter notebooks where I participated in Kaggle competitions using Python.

 ## Project Directory